 Near Lamoille in Elko County, Nevada — The American Mountains (Southwest)

 Other nearby markers.
-At least 2 other markers are within 13 miles of this Lamoille Valley (approx. 9.4 miles away); Fort Halleck Site (approx. 12.3 miles away).
+At least 2 other markers are within 11 miles of this marker, measured as the crow flies.
+Lamoille Valley (approx. 2.7 miles away); Fort Halleck (approx. 11 miles away).